 We fund and support local conservation projects and sustainability.
-A dollar per person who goes on tour with us goes to each of these three organisations we support.
+A dollar per person who goes on tour with us goes to each of these two organisations we support.
 We acknowledge our impact and strive to leave a positive result through our environmental, educational and community work.

 Tasman Bay Guardians